StefanieStoppel/d3ML/README.md

 ## A javascript library that visualizes how machine learning algorithms work using [d3.js](https://d3js.org/).

 ### About
-The goal of this library is to create beautiful, interactive visualizations of machine learning algorithms to make them easier to understand.
+The goal of d3ML is to create beautiful, interactive visualizations of machine learning algorithms to make them easier to understand.
-You can check out an example visualization of the K-Nearest Neighbor (KNN) algorithm on [codepen](https://codepen.io/Qbrid/pen/OwpjLX?editors=1010).
+You can check out an example visualization of the [K-Nearest Neighbor (KNN) algorithm](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) on [codepen](https://codepen.io/Qbrid/pen/OwpjLX?editors=1010).

 ### Usage